mes32/set-glom/README.md

 # Set Glom
 Combine sets of items on the commandline.
-This project was built to learn a bit about Clojure and work with mathematical sets.
+I built this project to learn a bit about Clojure and work with mathematical sets.

 ## Requirements
 - Clojure